Last update June 2015.

 I was appointed as the first Research Ethics Officer for the

-guidance on ethical research practice for my colleagues and students at all levels of study.
+guide thinking about ethical research practice for my colleagues and students at all levels of study.

 I put together

 manage ethical issues that may arise in CS research